qteatime/crochet-docs/language/surface-crochet/02-types/01-types-and-data.rst

 Crochet does not work that way.
 In Crochet, there is no field inheritance.
 The layout of a data structure is precisely what is specified in its declaration.
-Commands, however, are inherited, and thus it's important for inherited commands to not use field projection directly.
+Commands, however, are inherited, and thus it is important for inherited commands to not use field projection directly.

 This is discussed at length in the `subtyping and hierarchy`_ section.